meshcloud/meshcloud-docs/docs/meshstack.aws.index.md

 ### meshStack Account Setup

-The meshStack AWS Connector uses a dedicated set of IAM credentials to work with AWS APIs on behalf of meshstack.
+The meshStack AWS Connector uses a dedicated set of IAM credentials to work with AWS APIs on behalf of meshStack.
 To create these credentials, create a user in IAM with these specifications:

 * User name: `meshfed-service`
 * AWS access type: Programmatic access - with an access key